apostrophecms/docs/docs/guide/localization/dynamic.md

 Localizing means that **we make a clone of the content for a new locale, then make changes specific to the new locale.** As mentioned earlier, this will often involve translation, switching out photos, adding information, and other content changes.
 Once the page or piece has a new locale version, website visitors using the new locale will be able to see that thing.

 **Each page or piece in Apostrophe is initially created for only one locale.** Sometimes we don't go any further.
-It may not be necessary to localize a page about Canadian office holidays into Chinese, for example.
+It may not be necessary to localize a page about Canadian office holidays into Mandarin, for example.
 If the page or piece should be available in more locales, *then* we localize it.
 The only exceptions are [parked pages](/reference/module-api/module-options.md#park) and piece types with the `replicate: true` option.

 Let's take a look at this process using a new page in the Apostrophe demo as an example.
 In this example we will have three locales configured: